reclaim-the-stack/k-action/README.md

 `gitops-repository-url` - The URL for your GitOps repository.
 Include a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in the userinfo part of the URL.
 Eg. `https://<personal-access-token>@github.com/<organization>/<repository>`.

 `kube-config` - A Base64 encoded string containing a full `kubectl` configuration YAML payload with access to the Kubernetes repository you want `k` to interact with.
-Eg. `cat ~/.kube/config | base64 `.
+Eg. Linux: `cat ~/.kube/config | base64` (on Linux add the `--wrap 0` argument to avoid newlines).

 ## Optional